Gamesright

 Presences in social networks (social media)

 We would like to point out that user data may be processed outside the European Union.
-This may result in risks for users because it could, for example, make it more difficult to enforce user rights.
+This could pose risks for users, for example, because it could make it more difficult to enforce their rights.

-Furthermore, the data of users within social networks is usually processed for market research and advertising purposes.
-For example, user profiles can be created based on the user's usage behavior and the resulting interests.
-The user profiles can in turn be used, for example, to place advertisements within and outside the networks that presumably correspond to the user's interests.
-For these purposes, cookies are usually stored on the user's computers in which the user's usage behavior and interests are stored.
-Furthermore, data can also be stored in the user profiles regardless of the devices used by the user (especially if the users are members of the respective platforms and are logged in to them).
+Furthermore, user data within social networks is generally processed for market research and advertising purposes.
+For example, user profiles can be created based on user behavior and the resulting interests of the users.
+These user profiles can then be used, for example, to place advertisements within and outside the networks that presumably correspond to the interests of the users.
+For these purposes, cookies are generally stored on users' computers in which the user behavior and interests are saved.
+Furthermore, user profiles can also store data independent of the devices used by the users (particularly if the users are members of the respective platforms and are logged in to them).

-For a detailed description of the respective processing methods and the options for objection (opt-out), please refer to the data protection declarations and information provided by the operators of the respective networks.
+For a detailed description of the respective processing methods and the options for opting out, please refer to the privacy policies and information provided by the operators of the respective networks.

-In the case of requests for information and the assertion of data subject rights, we would like to point out that these can be asserted most effectively with the providers.
-Only the providers have access to the user data and can take appropriate measures and provide information directly.
-If you still need help, you can contact us.
+In the case of requests for information and the assertion of data subject rights, we would like to point out that these can be most effectively asserted with the providers.
+Only the providers have access to the user data and can directly take appropriate measures and provide information.
+If you still need assistance, please contact us.

 • Affected people: Users (e.g. website visitors, users of online services).